 Ethics Across the Curriculum Workshop - Presented to New Faculty 2008 PowerPoint Presentation

 Faculty are expected to provide examinations for all course offerings at the college.

-• Should attempt to include critical thinking components and, where appropriate, ethnically
+• Should attempt to include critical thinking components and, where appropriate, ethnically sensitive language.

 • Should also include essay components sometime during the duration of the class.

 • Number of exams and/or quizzes is left to the discretion of the instructor.

 • All must be proctored by a certificated person.